 As much as we try to meet every need of every student in our class, we have to admit we are only one person and there are a lot more of 'them."
 During test prep, I do my best to meet with small groups of students to work on a skill that I noticed they were struggling with.
 Sometimes, after meeting with the group, I still feel that a student needs more practice.
 Sometimes a parent is contacting me and asking for more practice for their child.
 Instead of searching through boring workbook pages, print out the black line version of a task card set and send it home with the answer key.
 Students can work through a few at a time with parent support.
 Parents could even hide them around the house to add some interest.
 Amanda said that some of her students actually use them to play pretend school.
 How awesome is that?

-I am sorry for such a long post, but I hope that you were able to find some new and fun ways to incorporate test prep into your day!
+I hope that you were able to find some new and fun ways to incorporate test prep into your day!
 My biggest suggestion is to keep a set or two of task cards close by at all time.
 You might have a minute during restroom break time or five minutes before pack up time.
 It might only be enough for a card or two, but it is so much better than nothing!